MetPX/sarracenia/doc/Dev.rst

 ++++++++++++

-Daily builds are configured using `this recipe <https://code.launchpad.net/~ssc-hpc-chp-spc/+recipe/metpx-sarracenia-daily>`_ and are run at most once per day when changes to the repository occur.
+Daily builds are configured using `this recipe <https://code.launchpad.net/~ssc-hpc-chp-spc/+recipe/metpx-sarracenia-daily>`_ and are run once per day when changes to the repository occur.
 These packages are stored in the `metpx-daily ppa <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_.
+One can also **Request build(s)** on demand if desired.

 Manual Process